 Nature of Program: HUD issues and enforces appropriate standards for the construction, design, performance, and installation of manufactured homes to assure their quality, durability, affordability, and safety.
 The construction and safety standards preempt state and local laws that are not identical to the federal standards; they apply to all manufactured homes produced after June 15, 1976.
 HUD may enforce these standards directly or through various states that have established state administrative agencies in order to participate in the program.
 Currently, 37 states administer their own manufactured housing inspection program supported by HUD, while HUD administers inspections in the remaining 13.
+HUD also reviews the administration of state dispute resolution programs in 23 states and administers a HUD dispute resolution program in the other 27 states.
 HUD may inspect factories and retailer lots and review records to enforce such standards.
 If a manufactured home does not conform to federal standards, the manufacturer must take certain actions, including possibly notifying the consumer and correcting the problem.